 The EOCT Content Descriptions are provided to acquaint Georgia educators with the content assessed by the EOCT.
-Only the knowledge, concepts, and skills addressed in the CCGPS are assessed on the EOCT.
-It is important to note that some curricular standards are better suited for classroom or individual assessment rather than large-scale summative assessment.
-While those curricular standards designed for classroom/individual assessment are not included in the Content Descriptions, the knowledge, concepts, and skills outlined are often required for the mastery of the standards that are assessed.
-Therefore, the EOCT Content Descriptions are in no way intended to substitute for the CCGPS; they are provided to help educators better understand how the curriculum will be assessed.
-Further, the EOCT Content Descriptions by no means suggest when concepts and skills should be introduced in the instructional sequence; rather, it is intended only to communicate the concepts and skills that will be assessed on the EOCT, but in no particular order.
-Georgia law requires educators to teach the standards set forth in the state-adopted curriculum (i.e., the CCGPS).
-The CCGPS are located at www.georgiastandards.org.
+Only the knowledge, concepts, and skills addressed in the state-mandated content standards are assessed on the EOCT.
+It is important to note that some content standards are better suited for classroom or individual assessment rather than large-scale summative assessment.
+While those standards designed for classroom/individual assessment are not included in the Content Descriptions, the knowledge, concepts, and skills outlined are often required for the mastery of the standards that are assessed.
+Therefore, the EOCT Content Descriptions are in no way intended to substitute for the standards will be assessed.
+Further, the EOCT Content Descriptions by no means suggest when concepts and skills should be introduced in the instructional sequence; rather, they are intended only to communicate the concepts and skills that will be assessed on the EOCT, but in no particular order.
+Georgia law requires educators to teach the material set forth in the state-mandated content standards.
+The standards are located at www.georgiastandards.org.

-Georgia Department of Education Dr. John D. Barge, State School Superintendent July 2012 • Page 2 of 11 All Rights Reserved
+Georgia Department of Education Dr. John D. Barge, State School Superintendent August 2013 • Page 2 of 11 All Rights Reserved

-CCGPS Coordinate Algebra Domains
+Coordinate Algebra Domains

-In order to provide reliable measures of student achievement, as well as to give structure to the assessment program, the performance standards contained in the CCGPS were grouped into content domains.
+In order to provide reliable measures of student achievement, as well as to give structure to the assessment program, the performance standards were grouped into content domains.
 Each domain was created by combining standards that share similar content characteristics.
-Three domains were identified for CCGPS Coordinate Algebra:
+Three domains were identified for Coordinate Algebra: